andrewjk/torpor/view/README.md

 ```
 /**
- * Components are functions that are declared in a `.tera` file
+ * Components are functions that are declared in a `.torp` file
  */
 export default function Component($props: { name: string }) {
     // Use the $watch function to declare reactive state